 Our Welcome Desk on De Havilland will remain closed for the foreseeable future.
 We're sorry for any inconvenience caused by this

 What can I go to the Welcome Desk for?

 Our Welcome Desk on College Lane will essentially be a point of information for students.
-We will have screens installed for health and safety purposes, along with a one-way system.
+We will have screens installed for health and safety purposes, along with a one-way system and hand sanitiser stations.
 We will not be distributing any promotional materials from our Welcome Desks as we normally do during this time.
 Our printing and binding service is also temporarily suspended.
 Students will not be able to purchase anything at our Welcome Desks.
 Students can register for their free society memberships online here.
 TOTUM Vouchers can be purchased online here.
 Students will not be able to access the main office where our permanent staff and Elected Officers sit, but there is an option to book an online appointment with any one of our teams

 How do I book an online appointment with a member of staff or an Elected Officer?